 Besides considering the inclusive Higgs boson production cross section at the LHC, it is important to study differential distributions in order to probe the properties of the Higgs boson in a detailed way.
 A more exclusive account of Higgs production is also required because experimental analyses often impose cuts on the final states in order to improve the signal-to-background ratio.
 To this end, it is useful to define benchmark cuts and compare the differential distributions obtained at various levels of theoretical accuracy (i.e., at NLO or NNLO) with Monte Carlo generators.
 Many search modes for the Higgs boson are carried out by separating the events according to the number of jets or the transverse momentum and rapidity of the Higgs boson.
-For $p_T < 30 \,\mathrm{GeV}$, predictions for the transverse-momentum distribution can only be trusted after large logarithms of the form $\alpha_s^n \ln^{2n-1}(m_H/p_T)$ have been resummed to all orders in perturbation theory [60].

-This has been accomplished with NNLL accuracy [61], and the results have been matched onto the fixed-order prediction at NNLO [62].
+For $p_T < 30 \,\mathrm{GeV}$, predictions for the transverse-momentum distribution can only be trusted after large logarithms of the form $\alpha_s^n \ln^{2n-1}(m_H/p_T)$ have been resummed to all orders in perturbation theory [58].
+This has been accomplished with NNLL accuracy [59], and the results have been matched onto the fixed-order prediction at NNLO [60].
 Electroweak corrections have been studied in Ref.
-[63].
-The effect of the non-zero quark mass on the pT spectrum has been considered in Refs.
-[64,65], while the effect of the finite top mass on other differential observables has been studied in Refs.
-[66,67].
+[61].
+The effect of the non-zero quark mass on the transverse momentum spectrum has most recently been considered in Ref.
+[62], while the effect of the finite top mass on other differential observables has been studied in Refs.
+[63, 64].
 There has been much activity in computing Higgs plus jet(s) production processes at NLO (see e.g. Refs.
-[68] and [69] for associated production with one and two jets, respectively), and even at NNLO [70].
-In addition, efforts to improve the calculation of the Higgs production cross section with a jet veto (the "0-jet bin") by resumming large logarithms of the form $\alpha_s^n \ln^{2n-1}(m_H/p_T^{\text{veto}})$ at NNLL order and beyond [71] have been made.
-Recently, reference results for the resummed cross section at NNLL have been combined with the N3LO result for the inclusive cross section to obtain accurate predictions for the jet-veto efficiency and zero-jet cross section [72].
-Accurate predictions for the jet-veto cross section are required, e.g., to suppress the $t\bar{t}$ background in the $H \to WW$ channel [73].
+[65, 66 for associated production with one and two jets, respectively), and even at NNLO [67].
+In addition, efforts to improve the calculation of the Higgs production cross section with a jet veto (the "0-jet bin") by resumming large logarithms of the form $\alpha_s^n \ln^{2n-1}(m_H/p_T^{\text{veto}})$ at NNLL order and beyond [68] have been made.
+Recently, reference results for the resummed cross section at NNLL have been combined with the N3LO result for the inclusive cross section to obtain accurate predictions for the jet-veto efficiency and zero-jet cross section [69].
+Accurate predictions for the jet-veto cross section are required, e.g., to suppress the $t\bar{t}$ background in the $H \to WW$ channel [70].